simplyfarzad/YouTubeWaste/README.md

 1. YouTube API does not allow more than 50 ids in one request.

 2. [YouTube Data API](https://developers.google.com/youtube/v3/docs/videos/list) page was a great help, specially **Try this API** part.

+3. Google does not allow more than 10,000 queries per day (Quotas).
+Keep it in mind!